Teamsters Local 1932: Origin

-2015 — Present
+2015 – present

-Local 1932 members were victims and survivors of the December 2, 2015 mass shooting in San Bernardino, CA. Local 1932 was active in lobbying for victim access to grants to use for medical care in the aftermath of the attack.
+Local 1932 members were victims and survivors of the December 2, 2015 mass shooting in San Bernardino, California.
+Local 1932 was active in lobbying for victim access to grants to use for medical care in the aftermath of the attack.

 In November 2016, 500 employees at the San Bernardino County Preschool Services Department joined Teamsters Local 1932.

 Starting in November 2016, Teamsters Local 1932 began partnering with local businesses in the Riverside–San Bernardino–Ontario metropolitan area (known as the "Inland Empire") to provide members with discounts as a reward for shopping locally.
-As of January 2020, the program, called "Teamster Advantage," has grown to a network of over 500 local businesses.
+As of January 2020, the program, called "Teamster Advantage", has grown to a network of over 500 local businesses.

-In October 2018, the union hosted a job fair called “A Day Without a Temp” focused on raising awareness of the increase in temporary and contingent work across the Inland Empire, while providing union job opportunities to those attendance.
+In October 2018, the union hosted a job fair called "A Day Without a Temp" focused on raising awareness of the increase in temporary and contingent work across the Inland Empire, while providing union job opportunities to those attendance.

 At the County of San Bernardino's "State of the County" event in February 2019, one hundred Local 1932 members passed out a University of California, Riverside report regarding poor job quality in the Inland Empire.
 The union's members from the County's Preschool Services Department hand-billed the 2020 "State of the County" event as part of the group's campaign for a new contract, raising concerns on working conditions and its effects on student learning conditions.

 In September 2019, after ten months of negotiations, Local 1932 ratified a new contract with the County of San Bernardino, which the union says brought down healthcare costs for employees.

 Under the leadership of Secretary-Treasurer Randy Korgan, a former warehouse worker, Local 1932 prioritizes organizing workers in the local logistics industry.
 The Inland Empire is home to a "central hub of the supply chain" with 80 percent of goods arriving at the Ports of Los Angeles and Long Beach eventually passing through the region.